I thought Uber’s Gig workers and the UK Supreme Court ruling yesterday (19th Feb 2021) is an interesting development and read. .

 Gig drivers right to be recognised as workers and contractors or partners was on the boil for some time.

+A landmark ruling.
 It is arguably a paradigm shift.
-A landmark ruling.
 Not the ruling but the model which is relatively new and has quirks if you call it that.
 And it needs to be ironed out.

 The other interesting development is where this landmark ruling occurred.
 The UK is not a surprise as Karl Marx wrote Das Kapital in London on workers’s rights.